-HEALTH CARE PROGRAMME FOR THE AGED, DESTITUTE Etc.
+HEALTHCARE PROGRAMME FOR THE AGED, DESTITUTE AND THE LIKE

-68. Local Public Health Authority to carry out healthcare programmes for the aged, destitute etc.-(1) Every Local Public Health Authority shall be bound to carry out healthcare programmes for the aged, destitute, differently abled, terminally ill, and the like, as may be directed by the Government from time to time.

-(2) The State Public Health Authority and the District Public Health Authority shall advise the Local Public Health Authority to carry out the programmes referred to in sub-section (1).
+- 68. Local Public Health Authority to carry out healthcare programmes for the aged, destitute and the like.-(1) Every Local Public Health Authority shall be bound to carry out healthcare programmes for the aged, destitute, differently abled, terminally ill and the like, as may be directed by the Government, from time to time. - (2) The State Public Health Authority and the District Public Health Authority shall advise the Local Public Health Authority to carry out the programmes referred to in sub-section (1).